udacity/create-your-own-adventure/english/social-media/social-media.md

 someone must have left out for everyone.
 You pour a cup, take an warm apple turnover,

+take your iphone 17 out of your pocket,

 and sit down to check out your social media sites.